Without search engine optimization (SEO), fewer people see your content.

 • Use your keywords naturally in the page’s title, URL, meta description, headings, and content.

 • Use a research tool like Google Trends or SEMRush to find the keywords people are using.
+Submit a ticket to DX for help.

 Adding Keywords to Content